Discovering Mindfulness: Exercises, Strategies, and Reflection

 Cracking the Mindfulness Code: The Power of the Present Moment

 You know when you’re so engrossed in something that you’re oblivious to pretty much everything else?
 That’s being in the present moment, ladies and gents.
-When we’re “turning our mental focus exclusively to what’s happening” now, we’re practicing mindfulness. cup of amazing coffee someone is pouring A common mistake is to confuse mindfulness with meditation.
+When we’re “turning our mental focus exclusively to what’s happening” now, we’re practicing mindfulness.
+A common mistake is to confuse mindfulness with meditation.
 While both promote awareness, they’re different.
 Mindfulness can be practiced anywhere, anytime.
 It’s like having your own personal zen zone, no matter where you are!

 So next time you’re sipping your morning coffee, try to focus on the taste, the temperature and the comforting feeling it brings.
 That’s mindfulness.
 Or when you’re walking to work, notice your surroundings, the feel of the wind, even the sensation of your feet hitting the ground.
 That’s living in the present moment.